 1. Right-click on “this PC", Then click on"Manage".

 2. Click on "Device Manager"- You can find the option in the bar on the left, under:"computer Management”→“System Tools".

 3. Go to “Network adapters”And right-click on the network driver.
 In our case: Qualcomm Atheros QCA9377 Wireless Network Adapter.

 In the next step you have two options where you can update / change the driver.
 Either use automatic search in which Microsoft will look for and install the latest driver version for your device, or look in your computer or a compatible CD / USB driver.

-After installing the new version, it is not necessary to restart the operating system.
+After installing the new version, it is not necessary restartoperating system area.
 Everything should work normally.

 Ideally, you should have a CD with the original drivers dedicated to the operating system Windows 10.
 If you bought a PC or laptop when it was a Windows older, Vista or Windows 7, it is best to go to the manufacturer's support page and download / install the latest driver version.

 The worst part is when the Blue Screen appears before the operating system starts up completely, and "Method 1" is impossible to apply.
 In this scenario, the only option is to run the operating system Windows 10 in "Safe Mode".

 Starting in "Safe Mode" is done depending on the laptop model.
 Most models have an F8, F10 or F12 accessed as soon as the manufacturer / brand logo appears.

 After entering "Safe Mode", follow the steps from "Motoda 1" to point 3.
 At the next stage, right-click on the driver and clickDisable".

-Restart the operating system, turn on the driver and update.
+Restart the operating system, reinstall the driver and you're done update.